apache/spark/docs/spark-connect-overview.md

 applications.
 In the next section we will walk through how to use Spark Connect when writing client applications.

-## Use Spark Connect in client applications
+## Use Spark Connect for Interactive Analysis
 <div class="codetabs">

 <div data-lang="python" markdown="1">